News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 We first learned this in our interviews with couples for The 80/80 Marriage.

-One couple we talked to decided that they were tired of grinding away at their corporate marketing jobs in New York.
+One couple decided that they were tired of grinding away at their corporate marketing jobs in New York.
 So they quit.
 They bought a van.
-And they spent the next decade or so experiencing amazing adventures throughout the world on a razor thin budget.
+And they spent the next decade experiencing amazing adventures throughout the world on a razor thin budget.

-This couple wasn't rich.
+They weren't rich.
 They didn't have an infinity pool in their backyard.
 They didn't even have a backyard.
-But here's the thing: they felt rich.
+But they felt rich.

-Other couples had the opposite experience.
+Other couples experienced the opposite.
 They were rich.
 They had millions of dollars, multiple houses, fancy cars, and memberships to exclusive country clubs.
-And yet they didn’t feel rich.
+But they didn’t feel rich.

-Despite all their money, their lavish trips, and their unlimited spending power, they somehow managed to get sucked into the game of comparison.
+Despite all their money, their lavish trips, and their unlimited spending power, they got sucked into the game of comparison.
 “Sure, We’re doing well," they might say.
 "But we don't have a private jet like our friend from business school or a house in Napa like our neighbor.”

-This points to one of the startling truths of money psychology: being rich isn’t the same as feeling rich.
-These two don't go together because feeling rich isn’t an external condition.
+This points to one of the essential principles of money psychology: being rich isn’t the same as feeling rich.
+Feeling rich, after all, isn’t an external condition.
 It’s not a measure of your net worth.
 It’s not a function of how many $100 plus bottles of wine you drink in a week.

 Feeling rich is a mindset.